kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/cell annotations-1.png" style="display: block; margin: auto;" />

-Finally we can perform a wilcoxon test to see if we can detect statistically significant changes between our two experimental conditions. diffClust() a results table conatining all the DA data, we can thes use diffPlot() to generate a volcano plot, which shows us that B Cells are significantly differentially abundant between our two conditions.
-We can see that in our dataset it appears that there is B Cells are greatly reduced in those patients that go on to develop GvHD.
+Finally we can perform a wilcoxon rank sum test to see if we can detect statistically significant changes between our two experimental conditions. diffClust() will perform the wilcoxon test on our data and produce a results table along with Log fold change and the proportion of each sample that each cluster represents.
+We can thes use diffPlot() to generate a volcano plot, which shows us that there is a significant difference between the abundance of B cells between our two conditions.
+We can see that in our dataset it appears that B Cells are markedly reduced in those patients that go on to develop GvHD.

 ``` r
  library(broom)